MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 ---
 lab:
-    title: '15 - Configure an Azure AD multi-factor authentication registration policy' learning path: '02'
+    title: '15 - Configure an Multifactor authentication registration policy' learning path: '02'
     module: 'Module 02 - Implement an Authentication and Access Management Solution'
 ---

-# Lab 15 - Configure an Azure AD multi-factor authentication registration policy
+# Lab 15 - Configure an Multifactor authentication registration policy

 ## Lab scenario

-Azure AD multi-factor authentication provides a means to verify who you are using more than just a username and password.
+Multifactor authentication provides a means to verify who you are using more than just a username and password.
 It provides a second layer of security to user sign-ins.
-For users to be able to respond to MFA prompts, they must first register for Azure AD Multi-Factor Authentication.
-You must configure your Azure AD organization's MFA registration policy to be assigned to all users.
+For users to be able to respond to MFA prompts, they must first register for Microsoft Entra Multifactor Authentication.
+You must configure your Microsoft Entra organization's MFA registration policy to be assigned to all users.

 #### Estimated time: 10 minutes